 We covered many reasons why a road bike is the best option for biking to work.
 In a nutshell, road bikes take a bit of getting used to for some people, but the benefits of faster riding and more efficiency often outweigh the learning curve.

-I’ve written an in-depth articles on how to ride faster on your bike, which you can find here.
+I’ve written an in-depth article on how to ride faster on your bike, which you can find here.